 Source of the translation: Translation by Maia Kotrosits

-This is the reason I left you behind in Krete (or: Crete), so that you might put in order what was left to be done and appoint elders in every town, as I directed you: someone who is blameless, married only once, whose children are believers, not accused of debauchery and not insubordinate.
+This is the reason I left you behind in Crete, so that you might put in order what was left to be done and appoint elders in every town, as I directed you: someone who is blameless, married only once, whose children are believers, not accused of debauchery and not insubordinate.
 For as God’s steward, an overseer must be blameless; he must not be stubborn or hot tempered or addicted to wine or violent or greedy for gain, but he must be hospitable, a lover of goodness, self-controlled, upright, holy, and disciplined, holding tightly to the faithful word of the teaching, so that he may be able both to encourage with sound instruction and to expose those who contradict it.